jamiefolsom/arbotopia/_posts/2019-05-20-recording-the-last-spring-walks.md

 ![](/images/P1080522_1.jpg)

-When there is a big turnout for my walks, like today, I feel badly when birds I see are missed by people far back on the trail.
+When there is a big turnout for my walks, like today, I feel bad when birds I see are missed by people far back on the trail.
 Today the tables were turned on me.
 As we moved to the top of Bussey Hill on a narrow trail I noticed many in the group had fallen behind.
 As they caught up, one said "Did you see the tanager?"
 I had missed the best bird of the walk!
-Our group's photographer, Ajay, got a pic:
+Our group's photographer got a pic:

 ![](/images/tanager.jpg)